linkedin/rest.li/docs/gradle.md

 One must add a compile dependency the 'api' project (or depend on it's published artifacts, more about this below) and be sure to set the dependency configuration to 'restClient'.
 Once this is done, it's easy to use the `HelloBuilder` class to construct a request.

-# Compatibility
+## Compatibility

 To manage compatibility checking use the rest.model.compatibility flag.
-There are 4 different options:  'off', 'equivalent', 'backwards' and 'ignore'.
+There are 4 different options:  `off`, `equivalent`, `backwards` and `ignore`.

-By default the compatibility strategy is 'backwards'. 'backwards' will only fail on backwards incompatible changes and is the recommended setting to run during normal development.
+By default, the compatibility strategy is `backwards`.
+It will only fail on backwards incompatible changes and is the recommended setting to run during normal development.

-If you are building rest.li services in a continuous integration environment, we suggest that you set builds to run on 'equivalent', meaning that ALL changes to an interface will cause a build failure.
+If you are building rest.li services in a continuous integration environment, we suggest that you set builds to run on `equivalent`, meaning that ALL changes to an interface will cause a build failure.
 This will ensure that checked in code exactly corresponds with the interface.

-If set to 'off' the compatibility check is skipped entirely.   'ignore' will run the compatibility checker but will not fail for backward incompatible changes (and will print out the incompatibilities).
+If set to `off`, the compatibility check is skipped entirely. `ignore` will run the compatibility checker but will not fail for backward incompatible changes (and will print out the incompatibilities).

-If you wish, you may set a local default compatibility level.
+If desired, you may set a local default compatibility level.
 To do so, modify or create a ~/.gradle/gradle.properties to include:

 **~/.gradle/gradle.properties:**